calumgunn/unorganised-music/README.md

 You can drop a folder of samples into the little 'drop folder' bit for your own music.
 Be warned - samples play in their entirety.

 There are controls for panning the streams (with 'stereo' and 'mono' presets), 'stopping' the loop so that the same samples are held, a kick and clap for four-to-the-floor action (these don't work too well and I hate them), and weird controls to set the sample trigger amount followed by a silent amount (that doesn't make sense, but play with the numbers and you'll see).

+BTW, this is totally open source.
+You're absolutely free to use it for anything, make anything with it, distribute it, change it, do what you like.
+I love you.